Why fibromyalgia destroys marriages?

 - Make time for yourself in order to avoid caregiver burnout.

-- Be kind to yourself, don’t always put yourself last.
+- Be kind to yourself, and don’t always put yourself last.
 You matter too.

 - Identify personal barriers.
 If you feel something bothers you, tell your partner in a polite manner.